khanshoaib3/minecraft-access/doc/FEATURES.md

 * The mod will continue locking on the position where the eye of ender disappears (if you enabled "Auto Lock on to Eye of Ender when Used" config).
 * The mod will automatically stop locking on ladders when you start climbing on them, so you can directly climb the ladder without manually pressing unlock key.
+* The mod will automatically stop locking on blocks if they are destroyed or changed (for example, a [door](https://minecraft.wiki/w/Door) is opened or clocked, or a [piston](https://minecraft.wiki/w/Piston) is activated).

 See also: [Configuration](/doc/CONFIG.md#entitiesblocks-locking), [Keybindings](/doc/KEYBINDINGS.md#point-of-interest)